 Long-range goals are concerned with the kind of life you want to live with regard to your career, marriage and life style.
 It is wise to keep these goals broad and flexible.

 Medium-range goals cover the next five years or so and include the type of education you are seeking or the next step in your career or family life.
 You have more control over these goals.
-So you can tell how well you are progressing toward them and modify them accordingly.
+So you can tell how well you are progressing towards them and modify them accordingly.

 Short-range goals apply from the next month or so up to one year from now.
 You can set these goals quite realistically and should try hard to achieve them.